TipsyExp/nlh-trainer/docs/API-CONTRACT.md

     }
   }
 }
-•	bots_applied – list of auto-applied bot actions after the human move.
-Each entry contains the bot seat, the normalised action and its total amount (if applicable).
+•	bots_applied – list of auto-applied bot actions taken by this call.
+For POST /api/hand/action this is currently always an empty array; bots are advanced via POST /api/hand/auto.
-•	state – the full game state, described in STATE-SCHEMA.md.
+•	state – the full game state after the human move, described in STATE-SCHEMA.md.
+This shape is shared with /api/hand/state. last_action summarises the human action, including:
-•	last_action – summary of the human action, including the requested total, the actual amount committed, whether snapping occurred, the bucket label and the list of allowed buckets at the time.
+•	requested – total commitment target requested in the API call.
+•	committed – actual total commitment applied after snapping to the nearest bucket.
+•	snapped – whether the request was snapped.
+•	bucket_label – human-friendly label of the bucket used.
+•	allowed_buckets – legal buckets at the time of the action.
-Important: bucket labels (e.g. 2.2x, 2.5xR) are human-readable sizing
+Important: bucket labels (e.g. "2.2x", "2.5xR") are
-classes, not literal multipliers of the big blind.
+human-readable sizing classes, not literal multipliers of the big blind.
 The exact numeric totals are contextual (street, current price, last raise size).
-Clients may compute a candidate total using the rules in Bet Trees, but it is also fine to submit any total; the engine will snap it to the nearest legal bucket and indicate this with last_action.snapped.
+Clients may compute a candidate total using the rules in “Bet Trees”, but it is also fine to submit any total; the engine will snap it to the nearest legal bucket and indicate this with last_action.snapped.
 ________________________________________
 GET /api/hand/state
 Returns the current game state and information about the actor whose turn it is.
 {
-  "state": { /* same shape as above */ },
+  "state": { /* same shape as in POST /api/hand/action */ },
   "actor": {
     "seat": 1,
     "to_call": 220,